Industry, power, transportation and the economy are strongly dependent on the oil industry.

 Atmos Simulation Suite has a range of powerful and user friendly tools to assist operators in monitoring their lines.
 It can provide online systems with the ability to forecast operating conditions and offline simulations for design, tuning, training and a surge analysis module.

-When transporting products through a pipeline, operators could be dealing with many types of products going to different locations with varying ownerships.
-Being able to accurately forecast where batches start and end, the size of the batch volume and the time they are due to arrive at their destinations is essential.
+When transporting products through a pipeline, operators could be dealing with many types of products going to different locations with varying ownership.
+Being able to forecast where batches start and end accurately, the size of the batch volume and the time they are due to arrive at their destinations is essential.
 This ensures that the correct product goes to the correct end user and, more importantly, that the product is not contaminated.

 Atmos Optimizer compares many different operating scenarios to determine the optimum settings for running a pipeline, and therefore the minimum cost for meeting the supply and demand schedule.
 This system is used for liquid pipelines, either as a stand-alone offline tool or online using real-time data from Atmos Batch and a SCADA system.